Tonkinese cat: Appearance

-Tonkinese are a medium-sized cat, considered an intermediate type between the slender, long-bodied modern Siamese and British Burmese and the more "cobby", or substantially-built American Burmese.
+Tonkinese are a medium-sized cat, considered an intermediate type between the slender, long-bodied modern Siamese and European Burmese and the more "cobby", or substantially-built American Burmese.
 Like their Burmese ancestors, they are deceptively muscular and typically seem much heavier than expected when picked up.
 Tail and legs are slim but proportionate to the body, with distinctive oval paws.
 They have a gently rounded, slightly wedge-shaped head and blunted muzzle, with moderately almond-shaped eyes and ears set towards the outside of their head.

 The American style is a rounder but sculpted head with a shorter body and sturdier appearance to reflect the old-fashioned Siamese and rounded Burmese from which it was originally bred in the United States.
 While many American breeders avoided using the extreme "contemporary" Burmese in favor of the more moderate "traditional" Burmese, the original Tonkinese breed standard was based on the extreme spherical style of the Burmese descended from Wong Mau.
-Newer Tonkinese breeders wanted to avoid defective genes in the original Burmese lines, so avoided using cats they believed carried the so-called lethal genes.
-A very few older breeders simply worked around the problem by selective breeding, thereby eliminating problematic births.
-It is possible to find some descendants by knowledgeably reading Tonkinese pedigrees, which are available in Tonkinese databases.

 Coat and color

-Tonkinese are currently officially recognized by the Cat Fanciers' Association (CFA) in four base colors: natural (a medium brown), champagne (a paler buff-beige), blue, and platinum.
-Some European associations also accept red, cream, caramel, apricot and tortoiseshell, cinnamon and fawn.
-TICA (The International Cat Association) has always accepted all of the colors and patterns, as they are not a selective association, like CFA, whose breeds and colors are determined by its breed councils and the executive board.
-TICA breeds, their colors and patterns, are genetically-based.
-While both of these major organization have rules for acceptance and advancement of breeds, TICA adheres to a scientific approach based on genetics, while CFA relies on its breed council membership to determine a breed's merits.
-Thus Tonkinese in CFA are limited to those colors and patterns decided upon with perhaps less objectivity.
+The Tonkinese comes in the several colours listed below.